 What To Eat With Hummus, Because It's More Than Just A Dip

-Hummus is a common snack, well loved for its creamy texture, nutty flavor, and nutritious benefits.
+Hummus is a delicious staple in Middle Eastern cuisine—beloved for its creamy texture, nutty flavor, and nutritious benefits.

 "Traditional hummus is quite healthy—made only with chickpeas, tahini, lemon, garlic, and extra-virgin olive oil," culinary and integrative dietitian Marisa Moore, MBA, RDN, L.D., tells mbg.
 The tahini and olive oil deliver a big dose of heart-healthy fats, while the protein and fiber in the chickpeas help with satiety, or fullness, she says.